smeup/jariko/docs/subprocedures.md

 In this document, we are going to explain the implementation of **subprocedures**.
 The technique used is to consider a subprocedure as a small program in a larger program.

-Thus we used the same logic of statements and variables thet Jariko made available for program interpretation: `InternalInterpreter`.
+Thus we used the same logic of statements and variables that Jariko made available for program interpretation: `InternalInterpreter`.
 This allowed the creation of a new feature without introducing regressions.
 Advantages of using subprocedures:
 * Subprocedures can define their own local variables